Safety

 qualitative fit test

 QLFT.
 A pass or fail assessment of the adequacy of a respirator.
-A QLFT determines whether or not someone can detect the scents, flavors, or negative effects of an airborne substance.
+A qualitative fit test determines whether or not someone can detect the scents, flavors, or negative effects of an airborne substance.

 quantitative fit test

 QNFT.
-An assessment of the adequacy of respirator fit that uses numerical measurement of the amount of leakage into the respirator.
-QNFTs use a probe inside the facemask.
+An assessment of respirator fit that measures the amount of leakage into the respirator.
+Quantitative fit tests use a probe inside the facemask.

 respirators